Dealing with failure is hard. We want our story to be dominated by success not failure.

 Peter made a huge mistake and suffered devastating consequences.

 But Peter’s dealing with failure transformed his life.
 He wrote two epistles in the Bible and became one of the most important figures in the early church.
+He is an ambassador of the love God has for His church.

 “While Peter was still speaking these words, the Holy Spirit came on all who heard the message.
 The circumcised believers who had come with Peter were astonished that the gift of the Holy Spirit had been poured out even on Gentiles”